Why The Day School

 HPPDS has chosen to focus on the early childhood years in order to provide high-quality learning experiences for children during the most impressionable years of their lives.
 Our teachers and staff understand child development and how to teach young children using appropriate and effective practices that nurture their development in the cognitive, linguistic, physical, social/emotional domains.
 We understand that a child's first school experiences set the tone for their ongoing education, and make it our mission to help them develop a love of learning that lasts a lifetime

 Our teachers and staff are lifelong learners, receiving a minimum of 24 continuing education hours annually to stay current on research and best practices in the field.
 Additionally, HPPDS employs a Director of Training who is an expert in early childhood development to work with teachers on individual professional goals and proper implementation of curriculum to ensure we deliver excellence in all areas.

-Our Director of Training, Janel Perez, has a background in child development and has worked with young children for many years as a counselor, early childhood intervention specialist and a child care trainer.
+Our Director of Training, Janel Perez, has worked in early childhood for many years as a counselor, early childhood intervention specialist and a child care trainer.
 She has extensive knowledge of childhood mental health, developmental milestones and family systems.
-Mrs. Perez is a Licensed Professional Counselor and has worked as an early childhood intervention specialist.
+Her Bachelor degree is in Family and Child Development, and her Masters is in Professional Counseling.
 Additionally, along with Director, Sarah Good, Mrs. Perez hosts "coffee and conversation" for HPPDS families to learn about and discuss topics in parenting and child development.